inmanta/web-console/docs/query-managment-v2.md

 #### Cons

-1. some featuers have steeper learning curve
+1. some features have a steeper learning curve
 2. some scenarios could require separate state-management
 3. more opinionated